wizardengineer/gpu-passthrough-arch/README.md

 after executing, reboot.

 ## Virt-manager
-Make sure to add the following:
+Make sure to add the following in your Virtual Machine XML file:
 ```xml
     <hyperv mode="custom">
       <relaxed state="on"/>